 group or organization can make nominations of candidates.
 Self-nominations are

 acceptable.
-The nomination package should include a 1-page description of the
+The nomination package should include at least a 1-page description of the

 contributions toward capacity building and must be supported with 3 letters of

 recommendation from individuals familiar with the contributions.
 The package

 can be enhanced by including examples of contributions.
 These might include

 background documents or websites the individual has made.
 Those letters must

 indicate how the individual has contributed to capacity building in emerging

 and developing countries.
 Nominated candidates’ information will be reviewed by

 the SETAC Global Awards sub-committee.
 One high resolution photo needs to be included in the nomination packet.